mauritssilvis/challenges/java/basic-maven-project-intellij/README.md

 ### 1.2 IntelliJ IDEA

-The basic configuration of this project is described in the [IntelliJ IDEA section](https://github.com/mauritssilvis/challenges/tree/main/java/basic-java-project-intellij#12-intellij-idea) of [Setting up a basic Java project using IntelliJ IDEA](https://github.com/mauritssilvis/challenges/tree/main/java/basic-java-project-intellij).
+The basic configuration of this project is described in the [IntelliJ IDEA section](https://github.com/mauritssilvis/challenges/tree/main/java/basic-java-project-intellij#12-intellij-idea) of [Setting up a Java project using IntelliJ IDEA](https://github.com/mauritssilvis/challenges/tree/main/java/basic-java-project-intellij).
 Additional details regarding the IntelliJ IDEA run configurations of the current project are given in what follows.

 #### 1.2.1 Configuration